drumdog/beautiful-jekyll/_posts/2020-10-17-how-to-put-on-a-drum-clinic-part-1.md

 Getting the top brands on-board with the shop was easy enough.
 But even as promises of clinics echoed as I handed over the money for the opening orders, not one came through.
 Although it was never said, I'm sure the brands thought a clinic would never be successful in a small town like mine.

 I started to believe they may well be right until one day a guy comes into the shop.
 He tells me he is friends with master drum educator and stadium drummer Colin Woolway.
 Colin was performing a clinic in a nearby town (even smaller than mine) and asked if I could help out on the night.
 The clinic only sold nine tickets... this worried me but it didn't seem to bother Colin who was superb and I enjoyed a beer with him after the show.
+This experience gave me renewed confidence in what I could achieve.

 So how do you put on a drum clinic?
 Well at this point it's clear I didn't have a clue.
 Luckily that changed and I'll let you know how in next weeks blog!
 Stay tuned...
 In the meantime if you've never been to a drum clinic, check out some videos of our own clinics on our YouTube page here: <https://fetch.drum.dog/youtube-live>